Go directly to [1]

 You have to sign the document in the presence of two witnesses.
 They:

 Although you have to tell the witnesses what the document is, you do not have to disclose its exact content.
-For example, you could simply say "this is my mandate in case of incapacity".
+For example, you could simply say "this is my protection mandate".

 Registering your mandate